 The other groups that are part of AfGJ’s fiscal sponsorship run the gamut of left-wing causes: pro-Palestine, remnants of Occupy Wall Street, LGBT, pro-illegal immigration, anti-prison, and anti-police (a.k.a.
-Black Lives Matter), and environmentalism.
+Black Lives Matter) [Editor’s note: See more current CRC research on BLM funding and organization], and environmentalism.
 Of particular note are groups like The FANG Collective and We Are Cove Point.
 FANG, which is short for Fighting Against Natural Gas, and We Are Cove Point are anti-fracking organizations.
 Although study after study has shown fracking to be safe, that hasn’t put a dent in the Left’s anti-fracking activism.

 As with many groups supported by AfGJ, FANG and We Are Cove Point engage in civil disobedience, i.e., breaking the law to harass private citizens and businesses.
 Recently, a member of We Are Cove Point was arrested for trespassing on a construction site and trying to deliver a “People’s eviction notice” to Dominion Construction.
 In November 2016, FANG activists used bike locks to chain themselves to the door of a TD Bank in Providence, Rhode Island, because TD Bank funded construction of the Dakota Access Pipeline.